juanbgon/juanbgon.github.io/_pages/about.md

 ---

-I am a third year PhD student in Economics at **University of Southern California**, and a research consultant at the **Inter-American Development Bank**.
+I am a third year PhD student in Economics at **University of Southern California**.
 You can view my CV [here](../files/CV.pdf).

-[My research](https://juanbgon.github.io/publications/) uses experimental methods to uncover frictions that cause public policies to backfire, focusing on labor markets, discrimination and crime.
+[My research](https://juanbgon.github.io/publications/) uses experimental methods to uncover frictions that cause public policies to backfire, focusing on labor markets, discrimination, and crime.
 An overview:

 ## Working Papers